 The A-Bike is the lightest folding bicycle

-Created by Clive Sinclair in the United Kingdom, the A-Bike weighs only fourteen pounds and is the smallest folding bike ever made.
-With eight inch wheels and a single gear, it’s made specifically to go on buses and trains, and then used to finish the rest of your trip for a short distance.
-I can easily carry this bicycle to the bus stop, hop on the bus, and fit it in the tiniest spot, even when the bus is packed.
-Unlike my other folding bicycle, I can carry the A-Bike much farther without getting a sore arm.
+Created by Clive Sinclair in the United Kingdom, and weighing fourteen pounds, it’s the smallest folding bike ever made.
+With eight inch wheels and a single gear, it’s made specifically to go on buses and trains.
+Then used to finish the rest of your trip.
+I can easily carry it to the bus stop, hop on the bus, and fit on a packed bus.
+Unlike my other folding bicycle, I can carry it much farther without getting a sore arm.

-When the A-Bike first came out it was bashed for having an unstable ride and not being able to gain much speed.
-My experience has been, that the A-Bike goes around twelve miles per hour, making it about four times faster than walking.
+When it first came out it was bashed for having an unstable ride and slow speeds.
+My experience has been, that this bike goes around twelve miles per hour.
+That makes it about four times faster than walking.
 A twenty minute walk now turns into a five minute walk.
-This can mean all the difference between missing the bus, and having to wait almost an hour for the next one to come.
-Also the ride is unstable at first, but after you ride it for a while, you get use to it and it actually becomes a lot of fun.
+This can mean all the difference between missing the bus, and having to wait almost an hour for the next one.
+The ride is unstable at first, but after a few minutes, you get use to it and it actually becomes a lot of fun.

 The A-Bike is meant for buses and trains

-Surprisingly the A-Bike feels really solid for such an affordable and lightweight bicycle, and the band brakes stop it really well, due to the fact that you’re not going extremely fast anyway.
-And about climbing hills, I hardly ever use my second gear on my two speed, sixteen inch folding bicycle, seeing that the city hardly has any hills that are very steep to climb.
+Surprisingly it’s really solid for such an affordable and lightweight bicycle.
+The band brakes stop it really well, seeing that you’re not going extremely fast anyway.
+And about climbing hills, I hardly ever use second gear on my sixteen inch folding bicycle, because the city hardly has any hills that are too steep to climb.

-If you’re looking for a lightweight, affordable, but still solid folding bicycle I’d highly recommend the A-Bike for the city commuter that has a multimodal commute with a short ride at the end.
-The A-Bike can be purchased for a great price off Amazon.
+If you’re looking for a lightweight, affordable, but still solid folding bicycle I’d highly recommend for the city commuter that has a multimodal commute with a short ride at the end.